zerofinancial/JTAppleCalendar/README.md

 ### IMPORTANT: Tutorials and guide is now on [patchthecode.github.io](https://patchthecode.github.io/)
 ___

-1. Version 5.0.1 is the final version to support Swift 2.
+1. **Version 5.0.1 is the final version to support Swift 2.**
-2. Upcoming version 6.0 will be in swift 3.
+2. Upcoming versions will all be in swift 3.
 Pre-release is on master branch.

 ## Author